sts10/orchard-street-wordlists/readme.markdown

 The words contained in these word lists are taken from two sources: [Google Books Ngram data](https://storage.googleapis.com/books/ngrams/books/datasetsv3.html) and Wikipedia, via [a Wikipedia word frequency project](https://github.com/IlyaSemenov/wikipedia-word-frequency/).

 This project has no association with either Google, Wikipedia, or the creators of the Wikipedia frequency project cited above.
-Neither Google, Wikipedia, nor the creators of the Wikipedia word frequency project cited above endorses this project.
+Neither Google, nor Wikipedia, nor the creators of the Wikipedia word frequency project cited above endorses this project.

 Given that [Wikipedia text is licensed as Creative Commons Attribution-ShareAlike 3.0 Unported License ("CC BY-SA")](https://foundation.wikimedia.org/wiki/Policy:Terms_of_Use#7._Licensing_of_Content), I'm also using that license for this project.